 Who is Godzilla?
 And How to Draw Godzilla

 Godzilla is a giant creature that first appeared in the movie Godzilla in 1954.
 The movie was directed and written by Ishiro Honda.
 Large monsters are called Kaijus.
-Kaijuaas are giant monsters with a distinct personality, that are of Japanese origin.
+Kaijus are giant monsters with a distinct personality, that are of Japanese origin.
 Sometimes, Kaiju has also been referred to as any type of giant monster not necessarily of Japanese background.
 Godzilla has been called the King of the Monsters.
 He is the most famous Kaiju ever, with King Kong as a close second.
+Drawing lessons on him are so fun to follow.

 Versions of Godzilla